‘Not ashamed’, says Indian teacher who made her students slap Muslim child

 A Hindu teacher, who made her students take turns to slap a Muslim classmate, remained defiant about her act a day after a police investigation was initiated into the incident caught on camera.

-Undated footage showing teacher Tripta Tyagi encouraging students to take turns to hit a Muslim boy sparked shock and anger in India over the weekend.
+Footage showing teacher Tripta Tyagi encouraging students to take turns to hit a Muslim boy sparked shock and anger in India over the weekend.

 Ms Tyagi, a teacher at the Neha Public School in Muzaffarnagar, Uttar Pradesh, was heard asking other children to hit a Muslim child “harder” as he stood frozen before the class in tears.